Addressing prior dependence in hierarchical Bayesian modeling for PTA data analysis II: Noise and SGWB inference through parameter decorrelation: Parameter decorrelation in hierarchical Bayesian modeling

 \subsection{Methodology}

 Here we highlight the essential aspects of the reparametrization procedure, while the complete methodological description can be found in our companion paper \citet{HBM-method}.
 Let us start by making the idea of parameter orthogonalization more formal.
 We consider some physical parameters $\bth$ whose prior distribution $\pi(\bth|\bL)$ is parametrized by the hyperparameters $\bL$ which in turn are distributed according to their hyperprior $\pi'(\bL)$, in general different from the distribution $\pi$.
-In our herarchical framework the total number of physical noise parameters is $n = n_p \times 4$, where $\bth = \{\gamma_{\rm RN}, \gamma_{\rm DM}, \log_{10}A_{\rm RN}, \log_{10}A_{\rm DM}\}$ and $n_p$ is the number of pulsars in the dataset\footnote{The two parameters of the SGWB, $\gamma_{\rm GWB}, \log_{10}A_{\rm GWB}$, common to all the pulsars, must be added to this set.
-However they are not involved in the hierarchical framework.
-To be precise, the full parameter space has therefore dimensions $n+m+2$.}.
-The hyperpriors can be chosen as Gaussian or uniform distributions, with 2 hyperparameters each - mean and standard deviation for the Gaussian prior or lower and upper bounds for the uniform prior -, leading to $m = n_p \times 8$ hyperparameters in total.
-Our parameter space has therefore $n+m$ dimensions.
+In our herarchical framework the total number of physical noise parameters is $n = n_p \times 4$, where $\bth = \{\gamma_{\rm RN}, \gamma_{\rm DM}, \log_{10}A_{\rm RN}, \log_{10}A_{\rm DM}\}$ and $p$ is the number of pulsars in the dataset.
+The hyperpriors can be chosen as Gaussian or uniform distributions, with 2 hyperparameters each - mean and standard deviation for the Gaussian prior or lower and upper bounds for the uniform prior -, leading to $m = 8$ hyperparameters $\bL$ in total.
+The full parameter space has dimension $n+2+m$, where the two parameters of the SGWB, $\gamma_{\rm GWB}$ and $\log_{10}A_{\rm GWB}$ common to all pulsars, are added to the $n$-dimensioanl set of the physical parameters $\bth$.
+Note, however, that the SGWB parameters are not involved in the hierarchical structure nor in the reparametrization procedure.
 The joint posterior of all the two-levels parameters is given by, see \citet{ThraneTalbot2019} and \citet{ensemble}

 In the above equation $\mathcal{L}(\bdt|\bth)$ is the likelihood and depends on the physical parameters only and $\mathcal{Z}$ is the Bayesian evidence.
-The hierarchical structure is fully encoded in the parametrized prior term $\pi(\bth|\bL)$ giving the distribution of $\bth$ conditional to that of the hyperparameters $\bL$, $\pi'(\tL)$.
+The hierarchical structure is fully encoded in the parametrized conditional prior term $\pi(\bth|\bL)$ giving the distribution of $\bth$ conditional to that of the hyperparameters $\bL$, $\pi'(\tL)$.

 The basic idea for the decorrelation is simple: given the hyperparameter vector $\bL$ and the subspace generated by the physical noise parameters $\bth$, we obtain the decorrelated hyperparameters $\tL$ by computing the orthogonal complement of $\bL$ with respect to the $\bth$-subspace, effectively removing any linear dependence between the two parameter sets.
 The required transformation is given by